 As for Leslie’s favorite rooftop, she told me, “It’s hard to say which is the most amazing.
 The fact that they’re playing soccer on a rooftop in Queens, that’s amazing, right?
 The fact that they’re growing food on a rooftop in Gowanus, the same way that they can grow food in space, is amazing.
 But to me, something that’s so huge and remarkable is the 28-acre facility on top of the sewage treatment plant in West Harlem, Hamilton Heights––River Bank State Park.
 I personally swim in a 50-meter covered pool on that roof top, I skate on a full-size regulation hockey ice rink on that rooftop.
 The horticulture rooftop is up there.
 There’s tennis.
 We’re talking 28 acres!
 It still just blows my mind.
 I got an apartment across the street from it because I love it so much!”

 If you’re like me and this conversation sparked your curiosity in discovering some of these amazing NYC rooftops, you might want to consider taking on the “111 Challenge” by visiting every rooftop in the book.
-Although somehow Leslie and Clay managed to do this in well less than a year, Leslie’s advice to this summer’s rooftop-seeking readers is simple, “You better start now!”
+Although somehow Leslie and Clay managed to do this in well less than a year, Leslie’s advice to summer’s rooftop-seekers is simple, “You better start now!”